Sts. Joachim and Anne

 The Grandparents of Jesus

 The names of the parents of the Blessed Virgin Mary are not found anywhere in the Bible.
 What we now know about the grandparents of Jesus came down through tradition and the stories people told about them.
-Interestingly, majority of what we know about them came from the 2nd century manuscript Protoevangelium of James and the 3rd century Evangelium de nativitate Mariae or the “Gospel of the Nativity of Mary”.
+Interestingly, the majority of what we know about them came from the 2nd century manuscript Protoevangelium of James and the 3rd century Evangelium de nativitate Mariae, or the “Gospel of the Nativity of Mary”.
 Both documents mentioned the names Joachim and Anne as the parents of Mary, the mother of Jesus.

 The Promise Fulfilled